Aeromás

-Aeromás is a cargo and private jet charter airline based in Montevideo in Uruguay (Carrasco International Airport).
-It is a leading company in the commercial air transport market with recognized prestige in Uruguay and Mercosur, with commercial aviation activity since 1983, providing Air Transport Services for Passengers and Cargo since 1988, as well as Medevac flights.
+Aeromás is a cargo and private jet charter airline based in Carrasco International Airport, Montevideo, Uruguay.
+It is a company in the commercial air transport market with main presence in Uruguay and Mercosur.
+It has conducted commercial aviation activity since 1983 with a banner towing service, since expanding into providing air transport services for passengers and cargo in 1988.

-Based at Carrasco International Airport in Montevideo, it is the longest running company in commercial air transport in Uruguay, and the first certified as 135 Operator (135-001) in the country, being also the first one certified for a business jet operation under Uruguayan flag.
+It is the longest running company in the commercial air transport in Uruguay, and the first certified as a 135 Operator (135-001) in the country, also being the first one certified for business jet operation under the Uruguayan flag.

-Its founder and CEO, Daniel Dalmás, a pilot with fifty years in aviation, who has more than 13.000 hours of experience as Airline Captain on intercontinental operations.
+Its founder and CEO, Daniel Dalmás, is a pilot with fifty years' experience in aviation who has more than 13,000 hours of experience as Airline Captain on intercontinental operations.
 He currently chairs the National Association of Commercial Air Transport Companies (A.N.E.P.A.) as well as, since its formation, the Chamber of Aeronautical Operators of Uruguay (C.O.P.A.U.).

-Aeromás has a long experience in the transfer of executives, politicians, artists and top-level athletes, as well as in the transfer of critical patients and transplant organs.
+Aeromás has long experience in the transfer of executives, politicians, entertainers and top-level athletes.
 It has also operated, for more than 20 years, as a Flight School and currently as an authorized Civil Aviation Instruction Center (C.I.A.C.) with its Aeromás Training Center.